 Procedure to Get Peer to Peer Lending License with RBI

-STEP-2 : – Apply for Certificate of Registration/License to RBI online and submit a physical copy of the application along with the necessary documents to the Regional Office of the Reserve Bank of India
+STEP-2: – Apply for a Certificate of Registration/License to RBI online and submit a physical copy of the application along with the necessary documents to the Regional Office of the Reserve Bank of India

-STEP-3 : – Granting of Certificate: After the application is filed, the same is examined by RBI and further documents and clarifications may be sought from time to time.
-Finally if RBI considers that the application is complete in all respects and all required documents and information is furnished to its satisfaction, it may grant Certificate of Registration to carry on the business.
+STEP-3: – Granting of Certificate: After the application is filed, the same is examined by RBI and further documents and clarifications may be sought from time to time.
+Finally, if RBI considers that the application is complete in all respects and all required documents and information is furnished to its satisfaction, it may grant a Certificate of Registration to carry on the business.

-STEP-6 : – Attract customer by way of advertisement.
+STEP-6: – Attract customers by way of advertisement.

 NOTE:-RBI floated the consultation paper for peer to peer lending platforms in India in April 2016.
 RBI is expected to start a peer to peer lending license very soon.